Note, starting from version 11.6, the input has been simplified into a parameter box

 In any case, if non-ideal or ideal sedimentation of the co-solute, we need to enter the loading concentration of the co-solute in MOLAR UNITS (note this is NOT in signal units).

 Having specified the sedimentation properties of the co-solute, we need to say how the solvent density and viscosity is going to change as a function of co-solute concentration.
 This is done also by writing ASCII files to the directory c:\sedfit.

 The files are also numbers in a single column, with up to 5 rows for the relative viscosity in viscosity.dat, and up to 6 rows for density in density.dat.
 Each corresponds to the coefficients a1, a2, a3, a4, a5 (and a6) in the formulas

 as used in John Philo's SEDNTERP.
 The concentration units are MOLAR UNITS, the relative viscosity is dimensionless (you can take the viscosity in Poise and divide by 0.01002 Poise), the density is in g/ml.
+Make sure the exponents do not already incorporate the power of ten factor in the preceding formula - SEDFIT will multiply the the coefficients with the given powers of ten and the powers of the molar concentration to arrive at the local density and viscosity.
 Examples are the files density.dat and viscosity.dat.
 If there is other co-solutes in addition to the high-concentration densifying one, I would suggest the approximation to consider the viscosity and density increments additive.
 In this case, you can correct the coefficients a1 to account for the additional co-solute (increase the tabulated value of the high-concentration co-solute by the density increment of all the other co-solutes).

 In order to better understand the simulation, it is possible to plot the molar concentration distributions of the sedimenting co-solute